Understanding Chronic Pain: Causes and Treatment Options

 The best part?
 Your treatment plan is as unique as you are.
 Your therapist will create a plan that fits YOUR specific needs and pain issues.

-Dr. Steve Yoon, a sports injury and joint pain expert, puts it this way:
+Dr. Steve Yoon, a sports injury and joint pain care professional, puts it this way:

-"Treatment can help address why the patient is feeling a particular sensation in the first place and strengthen related muscle groups to improve endurance and range of motion."
+“Treatment can help address why the member is feeling a particular sensation in the first place and strengthen related muscle groups to improve endurance and range of motion.”

 So what might your physical therapy look like?
-Here’s a quick rundown:
+Here’s a short rundown:

 Treatment What it does